GSLabDev/terraform-module-icp/README.md

 After installation of IBM cloud Private-CE 2.1.0, One can add extra worker nodes in both topology (Basic & Distributed).

-For general information about Terraform, visit the [official website][3] and the [GitHub project page][4].
+For general information about Terraform, visit the [Official website][3] and the [GitHub project page][4].

 [3]: https://terraform.io/